 - Not to mention the movie states that just a tiny portion of Smurfs essence has made Gargamel a serious threat to the Smurfs.
 If the Smurfs were to give him their hair, and such things that were extracted from Papa Smurf in the movie, Gargamel would go to next step... and try to (of course) take over the world.
 Or at least, the known world at that time.

-- If you think about it, the naming and talents of Smurfs is actually pretty fucked up.
+- If you think about it, the naming and talents of Smurfs is actually pretty smurfed up.
 So, there are several hard-working smurfs.
 However, in the village, the majority has talents which screw up their lives (Lazy is almost constantly sleepy, but forced to work; Flighty can't decide on anything), or screw up the lives of the rest (Jokey, while being the morale booster, can get a little annoying, and, obviously, Clumsy).
 Both categories can end up ostracized by their society, in the case of Brainy, whose talent is implied not to be a know-it-all but to be a scapegoat.
+(And he's even more of a narcissist than Vanity is.)
 Think about it.